lucy924/nanopore_multiBM_pipeline/README.md

 ## License

-This project will likely be open-source, however it is not ready for a license yet.
+This project will likely be open-source, however, it is not ready for a license yet.
 This will be updated as soon as possible.

 ## Panel entry descriptions
 Note an example can be found here: [config/panel_metadata.example.csv](config/panel_metadata.example.csv)